Framework for Coordinating Safe Campus Events

 - Arrange room layouts and seating configurations with at least 6 feet of distance between patrons.
 Social distancing at all events, indoors and outdoors, is recommended.

 - Observe basic food safety protocols when serving food at events.
-It is recommended that food items be prepackaged in individual portions.
-No self-serving of food should be permitted.
-It is strongly recommended that food or beverages served on campus be purchased through Dining Services.
+It is recommended that food or beverages served on campus be purchased through Dining Services.
 Orders can be placed online (www.southeasterncatering.com) or by contacting Dining Services by phone at 985-549-3989 or by email via firstname.lastname@example.org.

 - Provide hand-sanitizing stations throughout the event location.